Dubai Off-Plan Property Guide 2026: The Complete Playbook for US Investors

 Step 4: Reservation and SPA Signing (Week 4-5)

-SPA Signing:
+Reservation: SPA Signing: Documents Required:

 Step 5: Payment Schedule Management (Ongoing)

-Tip: Set calendar reminders for payment due dates.
+During Construction: Currency Transfer from US: Tip: Set calendar reminders for payment due dates.
 Late payments incur penalties (typically 1-2% per month).

 Step 6: Pre-Handover Preparation (3-6 Months Before Completion)